skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

-**0.0.1.7** - building/exporting the .conf files will be quicker, cleane up the alert box for "Check Config"
+**0.0.1.7** - building/exporting the .conf files will be quicker, clean up the alert box for "Check Config"

 **0.0.1.6** - Added few more config checks, fixed an sql issue and some code cleanup